Real estate SEO: a basic guide for teams and brokerages

 Make sure you have:

-• Partner with neighborhood associations, schools, and nonprofits
+- Partner with neighborhood associations, schools, and nonprofits that already have local relevance

-• Publish local data reports and pitch them to local news outlets
+- Publish local data reports and pitch them to local news outlets and community publications

 Measurement for brokerages

-If you can’t measure it, you’ll abandon it the moment the market shifts.
+Reality check: if you can’t measure it, you’ll abandon this the moment the market shifts.

 Keep it simple:

-• Rankings for a small set of priority terms (locations and services)
+- Rankings for a small set of priority terms tied to locations and services

 Run SEO like a cadence, not a project.
-For each quarter:
+Here’s a checklist you should try to accomplish for each quarter:

-• 1 authority sprint (2 to 4 partnership or PR pushes)
+- 1 authority sprint that ships 2-4 partnership or PR pushes

-• 1 conversion sprint (improve CTAs, forms, chat entry points, internal linking)
+- 1 conversion sprint that improves CTAs, forms, chat entry points, and internal linking

 Wrap-up: build the engine, then let it compound